BruceEckel/python-experiments/fully_loaded/README.md

 In the `rust` subdirectory you'll find the equivalent program but using Rust for everything.

-Note: The Rust program uses channels (the code is cleaner) and thus does not collect the results in order.
+> Note: The Rust program uses channels (the code is cleaner) and thus does not collect the results in order.

 By looking at the task manager, you can see how the threads are allocated across cores.
 Thus the Rust program is running within a single process that makes full use of all cores.
 Because it is in a single process---unlike the Python program, which distributes each call to `cpu_intensive()` into its own process---the Rust program does not have the overhead of inter-process communication (IPC).
 (In this example there's virtually no IPC involved so we do not see an impact from it).

+## Cython

+I tried numerous strategies to get the Cython extension working, and even when it did it produced incorrect results.
+FWIW, the performance was about 10x slower than the Rust extension (Assuming the working version would be similar).
+In general, I found the Rust experience *siginficantly* easier, and would not consider using Cython again.

 ## Performance Results